Wood Chip Heating — Wood Chip Boilers From Fröling

 Overview of Wood Chip Hot Water Systems

-- Wood chips remain in a storage area close to the heater.
-The chip feeding system pulls chips to the boiler to match heating needs.
+- Wood chips remain in a covered storage area close to the heater.
+Green wood chips must be kept from freezing.
+Dry wood chips can be stored in freezing conditions.
+Augers, belt conveyors or walking floors automatically move chips to the boiler to match heating needs.

 - As the wood chips enter the combustion chamber, hot air ignites them to start the burning process.

-- Grates move fuel through the combustion process and remove ashes automatically to clean the combustion zone, preventing buildup.
+- Moving grates move fuel through the combustion process and remove ashes automatically to clean the combustion zone, preventing buildup.

-You can connect multiple wood chip heaters for large heating loads to secure a reliable, sustainable heat source.
+You can connect multiple wood chip heaters for larger heating loads to secure a reliable, sustainable heat source, which is able to meet a wide range of heat loads.
 Wood chips are renewable resources that enable heating engineers to specify dependable and renewable heat sources for various types of facilities.

 The Benefits of a Wood Chip Boiler

-As oil prices have increased over the decades, many companies are looking for alternative ways to heat their commercial buildings and institutions.
+As oil prices have increased, many companies are looking for alternative ways to heat commercial buildings and institutions.
 To encourage business owners and engineers to make sustainable renewable energy retrofits, several states incentivize commercial and institutional installations of wood chip boilers.

-- Energy efficiency: Quality wood chip burners use advanced controls to produce the most energy possible.
-Thoughtful consideration is given to electric components, such as fan motors and actuators to reduce power consumption.
+Quality wood chip burners use advanced controls to produce the most energy possible.
+Advanced wood boiler companies like Froling give thoughtful consideration to combustion design and control.
+As well, all electric components, such as fan motors and actuators are chosen to reduce power consumption.
+Sizing a wood chip boiler correctly to match the heating load allows boilers to operate at steady state, which is the most efficient form of operation.

 Wood Chip Boilers From Fröling